 Winter Science Investigation 1 - Lowering the Freezing Point of water

-Start off by leaving your water table with fresh water in over night outside.
+Start off by leaving out the container with fresh water overnight.

 In the morning explore the ice to see how it's frozen - look at the thickness of it, how much of the water table it has covered.